Accelerating a cure. Enhancing care. Empowering Families.

 Achievements in Patient Education and Participation

 In order to prepare for Clinical Trials, we have provided the opportunity for patients with pathogenic or likely pathogenic mutations on the MEF2C gene to have research assessments performed at Boston Children’s Hospital.
-This data collection and analysis will be used to develop a toolkit of outcome measures specific to MEF2C, including assessments and disorder specific measures, which could be used in an interventional clinical trial.
+This data collection and analysis will be used to conduct clinical trials for MEF2C, including assessments and measures used in a clinical trial.
 This has been accomplished through a Sponsored Research Agreement with the Lab of Wendy Chung, MD, PhD, clinical and molecular geneticist and Chief of the Department of Pediatrics at Boston Children’s Hospital and Harvard Medical School, a leader in the rare disease arena.

 The study will also include the establishment of a process for follow-up and monitoring of MEF2C patients with pathogenic or likely pathogenic mutations.